Need more shade? Here’s how tree equity is paramount in the face of the climate crisis and rising temps

 This slow and steady critter stole our hearts!
 Meet your 2026 Potomac Critter of the Year

 The Eastern box turtle may not move fast, but it has a lasting impact.
-Found across the eastern United States, including our neck of the woods, this small, land-dwelling turtle supports healthy forests through its feeding habits and movement across the region.
+Found across the eastern US, including our neck of the woods, this small, land-dwelling turtle supports healthy forests through its feeding habits and movement across the region.
 Your Potomac River 2026 Critter of the Year is a reminder that even the smallest critters in our ecosystems have a major role in its health!

 Read More